Tramscan/ubuntu-nix-config/README.md

 ```

-5. Modify your '/usr/share/wayland-sessions/hyprland.desktop'
+5. Modify your `/usr/share/wayland-sessions/hyprland.desktop`
-'sudo nano /usr/share/wayland-sessions/hyprland.desktop'
+`sudo nano /usr/share/wayland-sessions/hyprland.desktop`
-The 'Exec=' block should look like this:
+The `Exec=` block should look like this:

 ```